Transforming Business Models by Maximizing the Profitability and Brand Value of Traditional Industries

 Approach

-- Digital services utilizing the user-participation sake brewing platform "Join&Make"
+- Digital services powered by the user-participation sake brewing platform Join&Make

 Outcome

-To address challenges in the Japanese sake market, we developed "Join&Make," a consumer-participation business model integrating Web3.0 and design thinking.
-Achieving double the sales price and over 2,100 participants, we maximized the profitability and brand value of this traditional industry while contributing to regional revitalization.
+To address challenges in the Japanese sake market, we developed Join&Make, a consumer-participation business model integrating Web3.0 and design thinking.
+The initiative achieved more than double the conventional sales price and engaged over 2,100 participants, maximizing profitability and brand value within a traditional industry while also contributing to regional revitalization.

 Contact